Black Cumin Protocol for Diabetes

 What is Nigella Sativa?

 Nigella sativa, also known as black seeds, black cumin, kalonji seeds and haba al-barakah (Arabic phrase) have been used by people for thousands of years.
 Nigella sativa, a much neglected herb, is considered to have great healing properties.
-Nigella sativa strengthens the immune system and fights pancreatic cancer and other cancers.
+Nigella sativa strengthens the immune system.
 It purifies the blood and increases longevity.
 Black seeds are also used in many delicious recipes.

 Read Maria’s Latest Book: Black Seed Cuisine